 Have a Night Out on the Town

 Looking to have some fun when the sun goes down?
-Providence has great nightlife spots that are worth checking out!
+Providence’s nightlife scene offers great spots that are worth checking out!
 Enjoy a night full of laughter with standup comedy shows at Comedy Connection.
-Grab a pint of Guinness and Fish & Chips at Murphy’s, the oldest running pub in Providence.
-Swing by Trinity Brewhouse for a Kolsch or an IPA and get a stamp in your Rhode Island Brewery Passport.
-Play classic arcade games like Donkey Kong and Dragon’s Lair while sipping on craft beers at Free Play Bar.
+Grab a pint of Guinness with Fish & Chips or a sandwich at Murphy’s, the oldest pub in Providence.
+Play classic arcade games like Donkey Kong and Dragon’s Lair while sipping on local Rhode Island craft beers like the Narragansett Lager, Rise, or East Coast IPA at Free Play Bar.
+Swing by Trinity Brewhouse for a Kolsch, Tommy’s Red, or an IPA and get a stamp on your Rhode Island Brewery Passport.
 Go dancing with friends or catch incredible drag shows at LGBTQ hot spot EGO Providence.
-Or find your way into local speakeasy Justine’s for hand-crafted cocktails in a moody atmosphere.
+Or find your way behind the velvet curtain into a local speakeasy with hand-crafted cocktails at Justine’s.

 Moving to Providence?
-Extra Space Storage has self storage facilities throughout the Providence area, so we can help with your transition.
-Find a storage unit near you!
+Extra Space Storage has self storage facilities throughout the Providence area and we can help with your transition.
+Find affordable storage units in Providence!